sensestage/livecoding_body_movement_sound/Overview.md

 exercise: *control 3 different sounds based on different types of movement/position*

 ## Livecoding mapping

-exercise: *move while another person livecodes mappings of the data to sound, discuss how the sound is influencing your movement and what sounds and/or movements you discover*
+exercise: *move while another person livecodes mappings of the data to sound*

+- *discuss how the sound is influencing your movement and what sounds and/or movements you discover*
-exercise: *switch roles*
+- *discuss how the movement is influencing your coding and/or mappings you discover*
+- *switch roles and repeat*

 ## Networking